CTE Opportunity Gap Analysis Train the Trainer Workshop

-The promise of Career Technical Education (CTE) is to provide opportunities for each learner to follow their passion and achieve career goals and future economic success.
+The promise of Career Technical Education (CTE) is to provide opportunities for each learner to follow their passion and achieve their career goals and future economic success.
 While high-quality CTE programs of study across the country are delivering positive outcomes for learners, the reality is that not all learners have access to these programs.
 The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) elevated the importance of access and equity and has challenged states and local recipients to prioritize this work to address identified gaps.

 Selected participants will: